Create Culturally-Informed Experiences and Initiatives that Engage, Retain & Graduate This Growing Population

 Latinos are one of the largest and fastest growing racial/ethnic groups in higher education.
 It is critical for higher education faculty, staff, and administrators to recognize unique challenges that these students bring to your institution – and to provide the necessary support and resources to help them be successful in and out of the classroom.

-Join our experts on Monday, October 30, 2023, in this interactive and informative 90-minute webinar as they share the asset-based programs and support services you need to provide to remain culturally engaging and validating to Latino/a students.
+Our experts share the asset-based programs and support services you need to provide to remain culturally engaging and validating to Latino/a students.
 They will explore emerging evidence-based persistence strategies and how crucial creating a sense of “familia” is to ensure they engage both socially and academically.
 In addition, they will discuss the enrollment pipeline and identify opportunities for collaboration and critical ways to connect with Latino/a students to ensure they join your campus community.

 Take this opportunity to increase Latino/a success by focusing on their assets and reframing support programs to capitalize on those strengths.
 Engage your faculty and staff to utilize this data and strategies in and out of the classroom to foster a sense of belonging.
 Develop an environment and support programs that promote Latino/a student success and degree completion.

 As a result of this online training, you will be better able to: